Rules to Better Software Consultants - Dealing with Clients - 53 Rules

 Figure: Good example: Calling the customer to tell them that "changing that function hyperlink is going to take more than 2 hours.
 Actually more like 2 days, do you want me to go ahead?"

-If you call a client or team member, and for some reasons he/she do not attend your call, then you MUST leave messages to ensure a response.
+If you call a client or team member, and for some reason they do not attend your call, then leave a message to ensure a response.

-There are several advantages leaving messages when your call is unanswered:
+The advantages of leaving messages when your call is unanswered:

-- He/she may know who calls and be able to return your call.
+- They will know who called and be able to return your call

-- If your message is urgent, he/she may return your call straight away (even though he/she is VERY busy.
+- If your message is urgent, they may return your call straight away (even though they're busy)